631 Procurement and Contract Standards

 6. The terms and conditions of all forms of security to guarantee a bid bond shall be approved by the Procurement Logistic Services office before they are accepted as security for the bidder’s performance.

-7. In addition to any applicable requirement of T.C.A. § 12-4-201, no contract for the services of a construction project manager shall be awarded for any public work in the state by any city, county, or State authority or any board of education unless there is posted at the time of the submittal of a bid, a bid bond equal to ten percent (10%) of the value of the services proposed and the value of the work to be managed, or may at the time of contracting, provide payment and performance bonds in amounts equal to the combined monetary value of the services of the construction project manager and the value of the work to be so managed.
+7. In addition to any applicable requirement of T.C.A. § 12-4-201, no contract for the services of a construction manager shall be awarded for any public work in the state by any city, county, or State authority or any board of education unless there is posted at the time of the submittal of a bid/proposal for services by a construction manager, a bid bond equal to ten percent (10%) of the value of the services proposed and the value of the work to be managed, or may at the time of contracting, provide payment and performance bonds in amounts equal to the combined monetary value of the services of the construction project manager and the value of the work to be so managed.
 T.C.A. § 62-6-129.

 C. Payment Bonds